atelierbram/Atelier-VSCode-Themes/README.md

 1. From the menu bar click: Code > Preferences > Color Theme > **Atelier_CaveDark** or any of the other themes (_use the arrow keys to preview_)

 ### Tweaks
 Some additional tweaks can be made using the [VSCode Custom CSS extension](https://github.com/be5invis/vscode-custom-css).
 This requires to have a CSS file on your computer that will hold your custom CSS.
-And example of some small tweaks I made are in the repo: [atelier-vscode-custom-css.css](https://github.com/atelierbram/Atelier-VSCode-Themes/blob/master/atelier-vscode-custom-css.css), so one can tweak those as well.
+An example of some small tweaks I made are in the repo: [atelier-vscode-custom-css.css](https://github.com/atelierbram/Atelier-VSCode-Themes/blob/master/atelier-vscode-custom-css.css), so one can tweak those as well.
 Small things like the background color for the Panel title (down at the page, when activated - above the statusbar), and monochrome icons ISO colored ones, to make those icons less distracting.

 Once done, open your command palette and select: `enable custom CSS and JS`